 Alternatively, train connections exist from Turku and Helsinki to Rovaniemi followed by a bus connection via Ivalo to Kevo (450 km).

 Upon arrival fill in a registration form which will be given together with the keys.
 Registration forms are also available at the office or on a bulletin board.
 Return the form on arrival to the office or the mailbox located in the lobby of the main building Kestilä.
 Students must show their student card when returning the registration form.

-You can pay your accommodation and meals at the station during the opening hours of the office (Mon-Fri) with cash, card or ask a bill.
-Write your billing details clearly to the registration form.
+You can pay your accommodation at the station during the opening hours of the office (Mon-Fri 8-15:30 during the main field season in June-Sep) with cash, card, or ask for a bill.
+Write your billing details clearly on the registration form.
 Please note there will be an additional charge of 15 € for bills under 100 €.

-When you are leaving, return the keys to the office or, outside office hours, to the mail box next to the office door.
-Lost keys will be charged.
+When you are leaving, return the keys to the office, or, outside office hours, to the mail box next to the office door.
+Lost keys will result in an extra charge.

 Boats and bicycles